HorizenOfficial/zen/doc/tor.md

-*** Warning: Do not assume Tor support does the correct thing in Zen; better Tor support is a future feature goal. ***
+*** Warning: Do not assume Tor support does the correct thing in Sic; better Tor support is a future feature goal. ***

-### TOR SUPPORT IN Zen
+### TOR SUPPORT IN Sic

-It is possible to run Zen as a Tor hidden service, and connect to such services.
+It is possible to run Sic as a Tor hidden service, and connect to such services.

 ### BASIC Tor INSTALL AND CONFIGUATION